Personal, Social, Health, Economic and Relationships& Sex Education

 – Recognising we are all individuals and, as such, unique and equal

-In view of these Values, the SRE programme at Hunsley Primary promotes the following:
+In view of these Values, the RSE programme at Hunsley Primary promotes the following:

 – The importance of positive and stable relationships